async

 Types

-The async library introduces two types: Worker and Task
+The async library introduces the Worker type.

 Worker